cpetrich/counterfeit_DS18B20/README.md

 - Example ROM: 28-9E-9C-1F **-00-00-80-** 04
 - Initial Scratchpad: xx/xx/FF/FF/7F/FF/FF/FF/xx

+## MAX31820
+The MAX31820 appears to be a DS18B20 with limited supply voltage range (i.e. up to 3.7 V) and smaller temperature range of high accuracy \[1,8\].
+Like the DS18B20, it uses one-wire family code 0x28 \[1,8\].
+Preliminary investigations have not (yet) revealed a test to distinguish between DS18B20 of Family A and Maxim-produced MAX31820 in software \[5\].

 ## Warning
 **Sending undocumented function codes to a DS18B20 sensor may render it permanently useless,** for example if temperature calibration coefficients are overwritten \[5\].
 The recommended (and currently sufficient) way of identifying counterfeit sensors is to analyze state and behavior of the scratchpad register in response to commands that comply with the datasheet \[5\].